-Sessions take place during weeks 0-9 on a Monday morning, and will likely take place via Teams (as was the case for Trinity 2020), although in ordinary circumstances sessions would be in person.
+Sessions take place during weeks 0-9 on Mondays, and will may take place via Teams (as was the case for Trinity 2021), although in ordinary circumstances sessions would be in person.

 I've worked in schools and universities for the past 10 years and been part of the Student Support Services at Oxford for the last 5 years.
 I started as the College Counsellor at Somerville in Michaelmas 2019 and I also work at the central University Counselling Service.